sapio-lang/sapio/docs/ELTOO_FRAGMENTS.md

 Updates preserve channel capacity.
 Both update and settlement templates reserve two inputs before authorization: channel input 0 and a sponsor input 1.
 The sponsor contributes all of its input value as fees; there is no fee-change output.
+The contract reserves the input without inventing a sponsor amount;
+the runner's chosen coin determines the fee.
 An alternative sponsor outpoint or amount can be substituted before the ordinary transaction signatures are collected.

 TemplateHash commits the complete sequence vector.
 Adding an input after